Hop-GH/lingua-wiki/README.md

 ## Description

-Lingua is a hub for tools and resources in linguistics.
+Lingua is a hub for tools, resources, and more within the field of linguistics.
 It is an open-source project made by and for students, currently maintained by linguistics students at the University of Copenhagen (Class of 2029).

 The website is bilingual (EN/DA).